Branford Marsalis: Expanded output: 1985–1995

-In 1992, Marsalis became the leader of the Tonight Show Band on the newly launched The Tonight Show with Jay Leno, after Jay Leno replaced Johnny Carson.
+In 1992, Marsalis became the leader of The Tonight Show Band on the newly launched The Tonight Show with Jay Leno, after Jay Leno replaced Johnny Carson.
 Initially, Marsalis turned down the offer, but later reconsidered and accepted the position.
-He brought with him the three other members of the Branford Marsalis Quartet, who became the Tonight Show Band's pianist, drummer and bass player, respectively.
+He brought with him the three other members of the Branford Marsalis Quartet, who became The Tonight Show Band's pianist, drummer and bass player.

 In 1994, Marsalis formed the group Buckshot LeFonque (named after a pseudonym once used by Cannonball Adderley), a jazz group with elements of rock and hip-hop.
 That year, they released their first album, Buckshot LeFonque, which was mostly produced by DJ Premier.

 In 1994, Marsalis appeared on the Red Hot Organization's compilation CD, Stolen Moments: Red Hot + Cool.
 The album, meant to raise awareness of the AIDS epidemic in African American society, was named Album of the Year by Time.

 In 1995, Marsalis left The Tonight Show, having become unhappy in the role: he disliked that he was supposed to always show enthusiasm, even for jokes he thought were unfunny.
 He was succeeded as bandleader by guitarist Kevin Eubanks.
 In a well-publicized interview soon after leaving, Marsalis said, "The job of musical director I found out later was just to kiss the ass of the host, and I ain't no ass kisser."
 He also complained that when he did not laugh or smile, some viewers' perception was, "Oh, he’s surly.
 He hates his boss."
 When the interviewer asked if Marsalis did hate Leno, Marsalis responded, "Oh, I despised him."
 He later stated that he did not hate Leno, and that this was a sarcastic response to what he considered "a ridiculous question".